Buyer Beware!

 - ASK about their methods

 Trainers that use only positive reinforcement and fear free practices will tell you that!
-Others may say they are 'Balanced' which often means they will use punishment including harsh tools like prong, choke or shock collars (euphemistically called an E-collar), others will require a 'Training Tool Fee' of $300 or more - this is a shock collar!
+Others may say they are 'Balanced' which often means they will also use punishment including harsh tools like prong, choke or shock collars (euphemistically called an E-collar), others will require a 'Training Tool Fee' of $300 or more - this is a shock collar!

 - ASK about their professional credentials and affiliations